 Florence is a remote mining district in Central Idaho.
-Prospectors discovered this area after nearby discoveries in Pierce and Wallace attracted thousands of men to the area in search of gold.
-The high elevation and extremely rugged location makes for a shorter than average mining season due to snow levels.
+Prospectors discovered this area after nearby discoveries in Pierce attracted thousands of men to the area in search of gold.
+The high elevation and remote location makes for a shorter than average mining season due to snow levels.
 4000 feet below Florence is the Salmon River, which also contains plenty of fine gold, and good access along highway 95.

 The Silver Valley Mining District is in the northern panhandle region of Idaho, and includes the mining town of Wallace.
 This regions is one of the most mineral rich areas of the state, although by far the most important mineral is silver, followed by lead and zinc.
 In fact, it is one of the top silver producers in the world, with nearly one billion ounces of silver produced.

 Placer gold can be found in many of the nearby creeks and rivers in the area.
 Another place to visit nearby is Murray, a rich gold mining town north of Wallace that has produced its fair share of gold over the years.